Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 certificates or cryptographic keys.

 - **AH** (Authentication Header) : IPsec protocol adding a hash of the message for authenticity check (no encryption)
-- **ESP** (Encapsulating Security Payload) : encryption with a symmetric algorithm (SHA-2 for ex), checksum for data integrity, anti-replay service to protect against reception of a copy of a previous valid message.
+- **ESP** (Encapsulating Security Payload) : encryption with a symmetric algorithm (DES or AES for ex), checksum for data integrity, anti-replay service to protect against reception of a copy of a previous valid message.

 **ISAKMP** (Internet Security Association Key Management Protocol) is often used in conjunction to IPsec.
 It secures the key exchange during the establishment of a client to server VPN connection.

 IPsec has 2 possible modes :
-- **transport mode** : encryption of the payload of an IP packet but not the header.
+- **transport mode** : encryption of the payload of an IP packet but not the IP header.
+  The ESP header goes after the original IP header.
-  It shows the source and target in clear, so it should only be used within a private network.
+  The message shows the source and target in clear, so it should only be used within a private network.
-- **tunnel mode** : the entire IP packet is encrypted (header + payload).
+- **tunnel mode** : the original IP packet is encrypted (header + payload) and a new IP header is used.
   It is commonly used for transmission over an untrusted network like the Internet.